Home

 Been out of touch with our website?
 Then catch up with Previous "Updates at a Glance"

-Hey, Rio Dulce cruiser, if you're planning a trip inland, you may want to check out our Pictures/Journal web pages on Guatemala and the following write ups (some of which have been updated as of February '08):
+Hey, Central America traveler, if you're planning a trip inland, you may want to check out our Pictures/Journal web pages and the following write ups:

 Guatemala City Recommendations from Monkey Bay Cruisers, a joint effort from cruisers